Collective Impact in New Zealand

 Creating and managing collective impact requires a separate organisation/s with staff and a specific set of skills to serve as the backbone for the entire initiative and coordinate participating organisations and agencies.

-Providing a central (and replicable) place for the community to share the vision for change and to view actionable reminders of a common agenda.
+Providing a central (and scalable and replicable) place for the community to share the vision for change and to view actionable reminders of a common agenda.

 Providing real-time checks and reports on progress displayed against the shared vision of the common agenda.